 How do I know if a concert has been canceled?

-Lincoln Center's Information Request line at 212.875.5766 handles all questions about program changes or cancellations.
-You may also call 212.LINCOLN, updated daily, for the most current information on that day's events.
+Please call our Guest Services line at 212.875.5456, open 10:00 am–9:00 pm daily for information.
 Most performances at Lincoln Center occur as scheduled, regardless of the weather.
-If weather concerns should arise, check with the box office where your event is taking place for updates and information.
+If weather concerns should arise, check with the box office or resident organization where your event is taking place for updates and information.

 I purchased my tickets, but they haven’t arrived in the mail.
 What should I do?

 Don’t worry.
 Your tickets are probably still in the mail.
-If you have not received tickets by the day of the performance, simply go to the concert hall and receive a seat pass from the Customer Service representative or the House Manager.
-Representatives will be stationed in the box office lobbies at all Lincoln Center Presents events (and behind box office window #6 in Avery Fisher Hall) and will have a list of all ticket purchasers to your concert.
+If you have not received tickets by the day of the performance, simply go to the concert hall and receive a seat pass from the Guest Services representative or the House Manager.
+Representatives will be stationed in the box office lobbies at all Lincoln Center Presents events and will have a list of all ticket purchasers to your concert.
 The box office can direct you if you need further assistance.

 Can I see the seating charts for Lincoln Center performance halls?

-Seating maps can be found by navigating to Visitor Guide section of website and selecting Venues & Accessibility.
+Seating maps can be found by navigating to Venues section of this page.
 Seating charts for the Metropolitan Opera may be viewed on their website.

 How do I purchase tickets?